developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxXMLManager/index.md

     ![img](../../images/MxXMLManagerTutorialImages/touch_mode_changed.png)

-    This is how XML Manager is used to specify XML processing mode on your Symbol Android device using Profile Wizard.
+    This is how XML Manager is used to specify XML processing mode on your Zebra Android device using Profile Wizard.

 ##Important Programming Tips##